sombriks/enterprise-kotlin-handbook/docs/0011-kotlin-basics.md

 In [this example][0189] we read a file, transform them in Contacts and perform some operations.
 Then we save back to the disk every time a change happens.

-## Concurrency: thread, coroutines and more
+## Concurrency: thread, coroutines and so on

 Kotlin has concurrency support built on top of jvm so expect good performance.
 You can use [java threads][0197]: